 While it may be true that older hearing aids are better than nothing, chances are what little benefit you get from them comes at a cost.
-Hearing aid technology has advanced in the last few years.
+Hearing aid technology has advanced a lot in the last few years!
 It’s gone from analog to digital, for one thing, and there are features now that weren’t even in the design phase a decade ago.
-Consider some reasons it is time for you to be thinking about an upgrade.

 Older or even low-quality hearing aids have real problems like that annoying buzz you hear every once in a while.
-How about feedback whenever you get close to a phone, that’s a lot of fun.
-Sometimes that shrill feedback comes out of nowhere, too.
+And, what about feedback whenever you get close to a phone?
+Sometimes there’s a shrill feedback sound that seems to come out of nowhere, too.
 Newer models compensate for common issues so that you hear feedback less often.

 Ten years ago hearing aids mainly focused on fixing the volume.
-Today, hearing aids filter out background noise, have an improved quality of sound and can help you pick out voices over the noise.
+Today, hearing aids are equipped with much better technology,

 Cost is always a factor when it comes to a hearing aid upgrade.
 The new technology is not cheap, but neither is wearing old, out-of-date hearing aids.
 Analog devices need new batteries a lot.
 If you are replacing the battery on a daily basis, or even more often than that, the cost adds up.